 SECTION 2 – ELIGIBILITY

-To be eligible to be selected to the Team, the athlete must further meet any age requirements and citizenship requirements stipulated by the organizers of the event at which the Team will be competing.
+To be eligible to be selected to the Team, the athlete must meet any age requirements and citizenship requirements stipulated by the organizers of the event at which the Team will be competing.

 SECTION 3 – AUTHORITY FOR SELECTION

 The Head Coach has final authority for all selection decisions, including selecting athletes to the Team, removing athletes from the Team, and selecting replacement athletes to the Team where applicable.
-In making selection decisions, the Head Coach will consult with the Operations Manager - National Teams (NT), and with the coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.
+In making selection decisions, the Head Coach will consult with the Manager – Women’s National Teams (WNT), and with the coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.

 SECTION 4 – ATHLETE SELECTION PROCESS

-Athletes attending one of the two evaluation camps will be put through a series of tests (Appendix B) representing suggested minimum standards for both technical and fitness performance.
+Athletes attending one of the three regional evaluation camps will be put through a series of tests (Appendix B) representing suggested minimum standards for both technical and fitness performance.
 Following that evaluation the Head Coach will decide which players will then move on to the next phase of the camp.
 The Head Coach may advance players not meeting the suggested minimum standards at his/her discretion.
 Following each evaluation camp the Head Coach will decide the players that will be invited to the final camp.
 The Head Coach has the discretion to invite athletes to the final camp who were unable to attend an evaluation camp.

 Athletes invited to the final camp will be evaluated using the evaluation process outlined in Appendix A, the “Five Star Rating System”.
 Evaluations are specific to positional requirements – infield, outfield, pitchers and catchers.
 This process will act as a resource for athlete evaluation.
-In addition, the Head Coach will have the discretion to organize any other drills, practice and games that will assist in the selection process
+In addition, the Head Coach will have the discretion to organize any other drills, practices and games that will assist in the selection process.